thdela/dataswati/README.md

-# Gradio Valve Condition Predictor fro Dataswati
+# Gradio Valve Condition Predictor for Dataswati

 This repository contains a web application that predicts the condition of a valve (optimal or non-optimal) based on provided data.
 The app is built using [Gradio](https://gradio.app/) and is designed to be deployed in a Docker container.